aweymo/VRAF_RC/index.md

 - template: 2-column-text
   block: two-column-1
   col_1:
-    content: Determining this involved creating visualizations of the items that had been digitized as well as gaps in the collection to pinpoint where to survey items.
+    content: Determining this process involved creating visualizations of the items that had been digitized, as well as visualizations of the largest gaps in the collection, to pinpoint where to investigate.
+Using these guides, I was able to determine the pockets were generally duplicate photos of an item which had already been digitized, or an item which held little contextual value for most patrons.
     headline: ''
     slug: ''
   col_2:
     headline: ''
     slug: ''
-    content: Using these guides, I was able to determine the gaps were generally duplicate photos of an item which had already been digitized, or an item which held little contextual value for most patrons.
+    content: ''
 - template: detail-content
   block: text-1
   content: <p>Determining this process involved creating visualizations of the items